Code-Institute-Submissions/Pokemon-Pairs/README.md

 <span id="#tutorials"></span>
 Tutorials

+For all of the following tutorials, I have edited the code necessary for my project.
+The links provide the source of my initial inspiration.

-Animating cards
+Animating cards:
 http://www.developphp.com/video/JavaScript/Trigger-CSS-Transitions-to-Control-Animations

-Shuffling Array
+Shuffling Array:
 https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array

-Using the Pokémon Cards API - Making the initial Ajax Calls https://www.youtube.com/watch?v=5zcSpVKxMao&t=1344s
+Using the Pokémon Cards API - Making the initial Ajax Calls: https://www.youtube.com/watch?v=5zcSpVKxMao&t=1344s

-How to toggle sounds playing
+How to toggle sounds playing:
 //https://stackoverflow.com/questions/27368778/how-to-toggle-audio-play-pause-with-one-button-or-link

-How to play sound when clicking a button
+How to play sound when clicking a button:
 //https://stackoverflow.com/questions/8489710/play-an-audio-file-using-jquery-when-a-button-is-clicked